 Place Synergy Shield Verbenone on trees at least 2 weeks prior to expected flight of the pest.
 Under normal weather conditions Synergy Shield Verbenone is effective for 70-100 days, spanning an entire season.
 Use a second treatment as needed if conditions are extreme.

-Synergy’s Verbenone pouch (USA only) contains 7.85 grams of Verbenone compared to 6.75g and 7g in our competitor’s Verbenone products.
+Synergy’s new Verbenone pouch (USA only) contains 5.88 grams of Verbenone.

 Choose Synergy Shield Verbenone bubbles in areas of mild to moderate infestations where pine trees are sparse and grid placement becomes costly.
 You can also add Verbenone bubbles in densely populated stands or at perimeters for additional protection.

 Choose Verbenone pouches in areas of higher infestations or for larger areas where grid placement is more efficacious.

 With two Verbenone products to choose from, you can save money and/or maximize the effectiveness of Verbenone.

 - Verbenone is sold in multiples of 10 and is priced for volume discounts.
 We encourage you to place a bulk order to maximize your savings.

 - Rule of thumb: Place Verbenone pouches or bubbles no more than 12 feet apart for maximum dosage.

 - If you plan on using Verbenone from one year to the next in the same location, clip a corner so you can tell which ones are from last year.